erarslan/btu.codes/README.md

 A modern web platform for showcasing projects, built with Next.js 15, Sanity CMS, and Tailwind CSS.

+## 🌐 Production Website

+The project is deployed and running at: [https://www.btu.codes/](https://www.btu.codes/)

 ## 🚀 Features

 - **Project Showcase**: Display projects with rich media and descriptions